 The World of the Family is hurting.

-Seth screams and tugs at his rope, which in this place is not a rope but a burning chain made of the reality of his own world.
+Seth screams and tugs at his rope, which is not a rope in this place, but a burning chain made of the reality of his own world.
 A chain of light which is the only light in the World of the Family.
 The moon’s whispering is driving him mad, despite Ella’s promises which Seth somehow knows have no power here.

 All of the giants turn to run toward him and throw him into the Below.
-All the things that live on the giants hate him, and Seth somehow knows that each giant is host to a million vicious societies that wish to destroy him as much as the Family ever has.
+All the things that live on the giants hate him, as Seth somehow knows that each giant is host to a million vicious societies that wish to destroy him as much as the Family ever has.

 No one, they demand in the silent speech of the World of the Family, has ever dared enter the World of the Family.
-No one has ever dared defy the World’s envoys in such impudent fashion.
+No one has ever dared defy the World’s pilgrims in such impudent fashion.